 "You can't live life the way I"ve done and just up and start feeling guilty or ashamed.
 It wouldn't be honest.
 My old man use to beat my ass every day.
 Right up till the time I took his belt away and turn the tables on him.
 The way I see things, I only have two regrets anyway."

 Pop stopped mid thought.
 I waited and waited and the answer didn't seem to be forthcoming.
 "And?"

 He then gave me the saddest look I had ever seen, "I regret in taking the pretty offa your mama.
 She was the prettiest girl in this county at one time. . . . . .then she had the bad judgement to take up with me."
 He chuckled sadly, "I used to parade her up and down this very street like I was toting peacocks."

 With that, he grew silent and turned and looked back out the window.
-I could tell though that what he was seeing sure wasn't out there now.
+I could tell though that what he was seeing in his head sure wasn't really out there now.